metcoder95/otel/README.md

 // If serverName is not provided, it will fallback to OTEL_SERVICE_NAME
 // as per https://opentelemetry.io/docs/languages/sdk-configuration/general/.
-const fastifyOtelInstrumentation = new FastifyOtelInstrumentation({ serverName: '<yourCustomApplicationName>' }); fastifyOtelInstrumentation.setTraceProvider(provider)
+const fastifyOtelInstrumentation = new FastifyOtelInstrumentation({ servername: '<yourCustomApplicationName>' }); fastifyOtelInstrumentation.setTracerProvider(provider)

 module.exports = { fastifyOtelInstrumentation }